Weightlifting, Olympics 2024: Mirabai Chanu’s Paris dream ends with a fight but by a whisker

 A kilogram is a big deal in the sport of weightlifting, but on a day when every gram felt like a burden, that one kilo felt even heavier.

-The day began with wrestler Vinesh Phogat’s disqualification for being overweight by a few hundred grams in the weigh-in before her gold medal bout and concluded with Chanu’s agonizing fourth-place finish, as her closest competitor lifted one kilogram more than her.
+Wednesday began with wrestler Vinesh Phogat’s disqualification for being overweight by about a hundred grams in the weigh-in before her gold medal bout and concluded with Chanu’s agonizing fourth-place finish, as her closest competitor lifted one kilogram more than her.

-On Thursday, Chanu had a best snatch lift of 88 kg, and a best clean and jerk lift of 111 kg to finish fourth with a combined lift of 199 kg.
+On Thursday, Chanu equalled her best lift in snatch of 88 kg, and a best clean and jerk lift of 111 kg to finish fourth with a combined lift of 199 kg.

 THE FIELD NEWSLETTER